 ZYXI Investors Have Opportunity To Lead Zynex, Inc. Securities Fraud Lawsuit

-Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers or acquirers of Zynex, Inc. (NASDAQ: ZYXI ) securities between March 13, 2023 and March 11, 2025, both dates inclusive (the "Class Period"), of the important May 19, 2025 lead plaintiff deadline.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Zynex, Inc. (NASDAQ: ZYXI ) between March 13, 2023 and March 11, 2025, both dates inclusive (the "Class Period"), of the important May 19, 2025 lead plaintiff deadline.

 So What: If you purchased Zynex securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.